jdabank/es6-syntax-lesson/README.md

 ES6, the specification version that was updated and ratified in June 2015, added _significant_ features that have come to underpin modern JavaScript applications, which is why we'll be focusing on it this morning.

-> Learn More: In June 2019, the 10th version– _ES2019_– was released, making it the most recent update; in April 2020, the features that will be included in the _ES2020_ release were finalized, but it has yet to be ratified.
-You will often see the next version of ES referred to as _ES.Next_.
+> Learn More: In June 2020, the 11th version– _ES2020_– was released, making it the most recent update.
+You will often see the upcoming version of ES referred to as _ES.Next_.

 Some familiar features...